Nara Nath Acharya

-Pandit Kaviraj Nara Nath Acharya (1906–1988) was a Nepalese Pandit (Sanskrit Scholar), Kaviraj (Ayurvedic physician) and writer of Sanskrit and Nepali language.
-He is best known for his biography of the poet Bhanubhakta Acharya, first published in 1960.
-He was a grand nephew of Bhanubhakta Acharya.
+Pandit Kaviraj Nara Nath Acharya (1906–1988) was a Nepalese Pandit (Sanskrit Scholar), Kaviraj (Ayurvedic physician) and writer in Sanskrit and Nepali.
+He is best known for his biography of his great-uncle, the poet Bhanubhakta Acharya, first published in 1960.

-His biography of pioneer poet Bhanubhakta is the second most important after the one by Motiram Bhatta (1866-1896) the first biographer of Bhanubhakta.
-Naranath had tripled the information on the pioneer poet.
-He elaborated Bhanubhakta's works by publishing many of the poet's work for the first time.
+His biography of Bhanubhakta came after the one by Motiram Bhatta (1866–1896), the first biographer of Bhanubhakta.
+He elaborated upon Bhanubhakta's works and publishing many of the poet's work for the first time.
 He had published the historical facsimile of Bhanubhakta's letters for the first time.